daipendency/daipendency-mcp/README.md

 Extract narrative and API documentation for a dependency of a local project.

-Parameters:

-- `name`: The name of the dependency to extract documentation for.
-- `dependant_path`: The path to the dependant project.

 This is equivalent to [`daipendency extract-dep`](https://github.com/daipendency/daipendency#daipendency-extract-dep-extract-the-documentation-of-a-dependency).

 ## Architectural Decisions